anyscale/templates/templates/intro-services/README.md

 This example takes you through a common development to production workflow with services:
 1. Development
-    1. Develop a service in a workspace.
+    a.
+Develop a service in a workspace.
-    2. Run the app in a workspace.
+    b.
+Run the app in a workspace.
-    3. Send a test request.
+    c.
+Send a test request.
 2. Production
-    1. Deploy as an Anyscale Service.
+    a.
+Deploy as an Anyscale Service.
-    2. Query the service.
+    b.
+Query the service.
-    3. Monitor the service.
+    c.
+Monitor the service.
-    4. Configure scaling.
+    d.
+Configure scaling.
-    5. Update the service.
+    e.
+Update the service.
-    6. Terminate the service.
+    f.
+Terminate the service.

-**Note**: This example runs in a workspace.
-See [Intro to Workspaces](https://docs.endpoints.anyscale.com/preview/) before running this example.
+## Development

-## Develop an app in a workspace
+Start by writing your machine learning service using [Ray Serve](https://docs.ray.io/en/latest/serve/index.html), an open source distributed serving library for building online inference APIs.

- The fastest way to develop a Ray Serve app is in an Anyscale Workspace.
-A Ray Serve app running within a workspace behaves almost identically to deploying a Ray Serve app to production as a service, except that it doesn't have a stable DNS name or fault tolerance.
+### Develop a service in a workspace

- Look at the `main.py` file, which has the following skeleton code:
+ This example begins in an [Anyscale Workspace](https://docs.endpoints.anyscale.com/preview/platform/workspaces/), which is a fully managed development environment connected to a Ray cluster.
+Look at the following simple Ray Serve app created in `main.py`:

 ```python
 import requests